-It is perhaps not a good idea to invite diners into the kitchen, but the reason for this can be seen from the careful hiding of the ion variables by making local copies of them in the C code generated by the nocmodl translator.
-Translation of the INITIAL block into a model-specific initmodel function is, except for some trivial boiler plate, an almost verbatim copy.
-However, finitialize() calls this indirectly via the model generic nrn\init function, which can be seen in all its gory detail in the C file output from nocmodl test.mod:
+It is perhaps not a good idea to invite diners into the kitchen, but the reason for this can be seen from the careful hiding of the ion variables by making local copies of them in the C code generated by the nocmod1 translator.
+Translation of the INITIAL block into a model-specific initmodel function is an almost verbatim copy, except for some trivial boiler plate.
+However, finitialize() calls this indirectly via the model-generic nrn_init function, which can be seen in all its gory detail in the C file output from nocmod1 test.mod: